Generalized period-index problem with an application to quadratic forms: Lower bounds for splitting dimension

 \section{Lower bounds for splitting dimension}

-We find lower bounds for the splitting dimension for some fields in this section.
-For some fields satisfying the hypothesis of Proposition \ref{FUB} (examples include $\mathbb{Q}_p(t)$, $\mathbb{F}_p(x, y)$, $\mathbb{F}_p((x, y))$), using the lower bounds, we can compute their splitting dimension.
-For function fields of varieties over an algebraically closed fields, and function fields of curves over complete discretely valued fields, we record an "obvious" lower bound in Proposition \ref{dDIM} and Proposition \ref{CDV} respectively.
+We provide lower bounds for the splitting dimension for some fields in this section.
+For fields satisfying the hypothesis of Proposition \ref{FUB} below (examples include $\mathbb{Q}_p(t)$, $\mathbb{F}_p(x, y)$, $\mathbb{F}_p((x, y))$), using the lower bound in Proposition \ref{CDV} and the upperbound in Proposition \ref{FUB}, we can compute the splitting dimension of certain function fields of curves over complete discretely valued fields.
+For function fields of varieties over an algebraically closed fields we also record a lower bound for the splitting dimension in Proposition \ref{dDIM}.

 If $F$ is a totally imaginary number field or a function field of a curve over a finite field, it is well known that $u(F) = 4$.
-Writing an anisotropic four dimensional quadratic form as a sum of two binary forms, we see that $i_F \leq 4$.
-To construct a quadratic form with splitting index at least $4$, we use the Albert-Brauer-Hasse-Noether theorem.
+Writing an anisotropic four dimensional quadratic form as a sum of two binary forms, we see that $i_s(F) \leq 4$.
+To construct a quadratic form with splitting index at least $4$, we use the Albert Brauer Hasse Noether Theorem.
 Let $\alpha$ be a non-trivial element in ${}_{2}\br(F)$.
-Let $v$ be a place where $\alpha$ is ramified, construct a quadratic field extension $L/F$ where $v$ is totally split using Weak approximation and Krasner's lemma.
+Let $v$ be a place where $\alpha$ is ramified.
+By Weak approximation and Krasner's Lemma, there exists a quadratic field extension $L/F$ such that $v$ is totally split in $L$.
 Note therefore that $\alpha \otimes L$ is non-trivial.
-Let $p$ be the norm form of $L/F$ and $p_{\alpha}$ be that of $\alpha$.
+Let $p$ be the norm form of $L/F$ and $p_{\alpha}$ be that of the quaternion algebra determined by the class $\alpha$.
 Consider the quadratic form $q = p \perp p_{\alpha}$.
 If $M/F$ splits $q$, $M$ contains $L$.
-Since $M$ splits $q_L$, $2$ divides $[M:L]$.
+Since $M$ splits $q\otimes L$, $2$ divides $[M:L]$.
 Therefore $[M:F] \geq 4$.
 This shows that $i_s(F) = 4$.
 We will adopt the same strategy to give the lower bounds in Propositions \ref{dDIM} and \ref{CDV}.